 There’s a sweetness to Cherry Bomb peppers that’s quite delectable.
 It pairs well with cheeses and savory meats like sausage and bacon.
 They are meaty, too, with thick walls so there’s a substance to the eating experience despite their smaller size.

 How can you use these chilies?

 Due to those thick walls, Cherry Bomb chilies are terrific for stuffing.
 Those cheeses and savory meats are perfect for stuffed pepper recipes here.
 Their sweetness is a delicious stuffing pepper foil to the brighter and grassier flavor of the jalapeño.
 Try some of those popper recipes with a Cherry Bomb – you may be surprised at the deliciousness it yields.

 These chilies also are perfect pickled – again because of those thick walls.
 Here, the tang from the pickling plays well against that sweet firecracker heat making for a very tasty side to BBQ and other big flavor meals.

 Where can you buy Cherry Bomb peppers?

 You don’t often find them fresh at stores.
 If they are, they may be labeled as “hot cherry peppers”, but again that’ll likely be pimentos you’re grabbing.
 Your better bet is farmer’s markets or to grow them yourself.
 These are popular home-grown chili peppers due to their eatability and sweet flavor.
-You can easily pick up Cherry Bomb peppers seeds online, or check out your local gardening center.
+You can easily pick up Cherry Bomb peppers seeds online (Amazon), or check out your local gardening center.
 You may be in luck.